tko22/flask-boilerplate/docs/docker.md

 # Docker Setup
-We will be using Docker to provide the same development environment across the team and eliminate aggravating environment troubleshooting in different OS.
+We will be using Docker to provide the same development environment across your team.
+This will eliminate aggravating environment troubleshooting in different Operating Systems.
+We will not be using Docker in production since deployment using Heroku is easier.
 ## Prereqs
-- Install [Docker](https://docs.docker.com/engine/installation/#time-based-release-schedule)–if you are running Linux, install the Server version and install [Docker-Compose](https://docs.docker.com/compose/install/#install-compose)
+- [Docker](https://docs.docker.com/engine/installation/#time-based-release-schedule) – if you are running Linux, install the Server version and install [Docker-Compose](https://docs.docker.com/compose/install/#install-compose)<br>
 That's it!
+For Mac, you will see a Docker icon on the top bar, indicating that docker is running.
+## Our Docker Configuration
+We have two Docker Images:
+- ```app```: Our Flask Application
+- ```postgres```: Postgres Database
+Note: A new directory called ```postgres-data``` will be created. *DO NOT DELETE!!* It holds all your data in your database.
 ## Setup
-Check if you have installed Docker and Docker-Compose(Installing Docker on Mac/Windows will automatically install Docker-Compose)
+Check if you have installed Docker and Docker-Compose(Installing Docker on Mac/Windows will automatically install Docker-Compose):
 ```
 $ docker -v
 Docker version 17.09.1-ce, build 19e2cf6